XcluDev/Xclu/README.md

 *Currently project is in development stage.
 Your help will be appreciated.*

 ## Supported platforms
-Xclu is written on "pure" Qt C++ 5.9.5.
+Xclu is written at Qt C++ 5.14.2 (Windows) and 5.9.5 (Ubuntu Jetson Nano).
 It's tested on Windows 10 and Jetson Nano, but should work on Mac OS and Linux.

 Instructions on installing and building: